kywertheim/DDPG_Continuous/README.md

 # Acknowledgement

+I adapted an implementation of DDPG with OpenAI Gym's BipedalWalker environment ([link](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal)) to develop my learning algorithm.
 I consulted this GitHub repository ([link](https://github.com/gheeraej/Udacity-Continuous-control/tree/master)) when I adapted the algorithm to the configuration with 20 learning agents.